FAQs

 Yes.
 For your security as well as our own, we require that the form be filled out for each sponsor visit request.

-As soon as possible, in order to assist OneChild staff in coordinating your visit.
+Please return the form as soon as possible to assist OneChild staff in coordinating your visit.
 Please do not leave without submitting the signed form for each person visiting.

 Typically, sponsors spend several hours to a whole day with their sponsored child, but this is arranged on a case-by-case basis.

 Yes!
-We recommend you give your sponsored child practical gifts, since the need is great.
-However, any gift you give your sponsored child will be greatly valued and bring incredible hope.
+We recommend you give your sponsored child practical gifts since the need is great.
+However, your sponsored child will value any gift you give.
 Here are some recommendations:

 • Clothes